the-fool/unicorn/content/courses/intro.md

 This course guides students toward developing a well-rounded foundation of skills necessary for modern web development.
 These skills include HTML, CSS, and JavaScript coding; utilizing Git workflow processes; project organization; designing with wireframing; and employing introductory Agile development methods.

-Daytime and Nights & Weekend tracks are each 160 hours total.
-Course hours include lecture, lab, and coworking.
+This part-time evening track is 24 hours of hands-on classroom activity in total.
+Course hours include lecture, lab, mentoring.
+Homework and graded assignments will be assigned for hours outside of the classroom.

 ## Outcomes